-Prerequisites: To join this series, you must have taken Delta or other approved course(s) totaling at least two Δ’s (deltas).
+Prerequisites: To join this series, you must have taken or be in the process of completing Delta or other approved course(s) totaling at least two Δ’s (deltas).
 The goal of this series is to apply ideas you have learned.
 We hold this series near the end of the semester so that those who are finishing up coursework may also join.
-See list of Delta courses here.
 This four-week series is required preparation to join a Delta internship cohort; however, this series is open to all who have completed the prerequisites, whether or not you plan to do a Delta internship.